flexxui/flexx/README.md

 on the fly.

-You can use Flexx to create (cross platform) desktop applications, web applications, and (if designed well) export an app to a standalone HTML document.
+You can use Flexx to create (cross platform) desktop applications, web applications, and (if designed in the right way) export an app to a standalone HTML document.
 It also works in the Jupyter notebook.

 The docs are on [Readthedocs](http://flexx.readthedocs.io). the code is on [Github](http://github.com/flexxui/flexx).